fairdeface/FairDeface/README.md

 **Notes**:

 * FID is computed using `torchmetrics.image.fid.FrechetInceptionDistance`.
-* CPU fallback is automatically triggered if CUDA memory is insufficient.
+* CPU fallback is triggered if CUDA memory is insufficient.
-* The script supports both CIAGAN and standard dataset folder structures.
+* The script supports both CIAGAN and standard folder structures.

----

-## 6. Bias Analysis from FID Success

-This module estimates fairness by computing **demographic bias** from normalized FID-based success scores.

-### Calculate Demographic Bias
+### Compute Demographic Bias

 Run the following command: